eduardocasino/kim-1-mtu-motherboard/README.md

 **NOTE**: [This expansion board is a much simpler option](https://github.com/eduardocasino/kim-1-mtu-expansion-card) if you just need to connect some MTU cards.
 Those are engineered so they put less than 1 TTL load on the CPU buses, so no buffering is really needed.
 Why the buffering, then?
 Well, just for fun.

-**WARNING**: This board has not been tested yet, use at your own risk!

 ## Licensing

 This is a personal project that I am sharing in case it is of interest to any retrocomputing enthusiast and all the information in this repository is provided "as is", without warranty of any kind.
 I am not liable for any damages that may occur, whether it be to individuals, objects, KIM-1 computers, kittens or any other pets.